FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 the Republic of Azerbaijan into the interior of Iran, encompassing half of the

 city of Tehran.
-The name Turkili is the Turkish equivalent of the Persian word
+The name Turkili is the Turkish equivalent of the Persian word “Turkestan

-Turkestan.
-"Turkestan" has been used by many old and contemporary foreign and local sources, as well
+has been used by many old and

 In Iran, administrative divisions

 are not based on linguistic or ethnic boundaries.
-Instead each ethnic and
+Instead, each ethnic and

 linguistic national region has been divided among several provinces to promote